 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, Tahoe Mountain Sports will earn a commission if you click through and make a purchase.
 Affiliate commissions help fund the content for this blog.

-Now that you got your swim out of the way, check out our beach vacation checklist!
-It has everything you need for a relaxing day on Donner Lake.
+Now that you got your Donner Lake swimming out of the way, check out our beach vacation checklist!
+It has everything you need for a relaxing day on Lake Tahoe or Donner Lake.